This article is a general overview of the global features included in MixWave drum libraries.

 General GUI Usage

-The Graphic User Interface (GUI) features an assortment of knobs, switches, and sliders.
+The Graphic User Interface (GUI) in all MixWave Drum Libraries features an assortment of knobs, switches, sliders, and drag-and-drop functionality*.

-Switches & Buttons - Simply click on the Switch or Button to interact with these controls.
-Certain Switches or Buttons may have LED indicators to signal that the parameter is engaged or disengaged.
+- Simply click on a Switch or Button to interact with it.
+Some Switches or Buttons may have LED indicators to show whether the parameter is engaged or disengaged.

 Drum Library Layout